 The solution to this problem is screen replacement.
 Get a professional to replace the damaged screen at an affordable price.
 Note, however, that this could void your warranty.

 2. Hisense TV Fails to Turn On

 It may fail to boot up when you power on your Hisense TV.
-The primary reasons for this problem include:
+The primary reasons for this problem include the following:

 - Remote batteries are low.

 - The power outlet plugged into the TV is faulty.

 - The TV needs resetting.

 There are several approaches to this problem based on the possible cause.
 You can start by checking the remote control batteries.

 - Remove the batteries and check if they’re still powerful.
 If not, replace the batteries.
 If they are, proceed to the next step.

 - While the batteries are still out, press and hold the remote control for 30 seconds.